An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: IMDB: In-Module Disturbance Barrier

 \subsubsection{Barrier Buffer}

-A higher-tier table, the barrier buffer, is leveraged to store the address and the data experienced frequent 1-to-0 bit flips, as presented in Figure~\ref{fig-IMDB}.
-For a read request, the barrier buffer is capable of serving it directly to the host.
-For a write command, if the address hits on the barrier buffer, the data is updated in the barrier buffer directly.
-Otherwise, the normal operation of the main table is performed if the address hits on the main table, as explained above.
+The barrier buffer is introduced to store the data with frequent 1-to-0 bit flips.
+For a read request, the barrier buffer is capable of serving commands directly.
+For a write command, if the address hits on the barrier buffer, the data are updated in the barrier buffer directly.
+Otherwise, if an address hits only on the main table, the normal operation of the main table is performed, as explained in Section~\ref{S3.2.1}.

-As shown in Figure~\ref{fig-IMDB}, the entry bounded by green box is frequently exposed to 1-to-0 flips in the main table.
-Subsequently, it is invalidated and promoted to the barrier buffer when {\it RewriteCntr} increments (i.e., rewrite occurs in the main table).
-The barrier buffer inherits the address and {\it RewriteCntr} information from the main table.
-If the barrier buffer is not full, the promoted entry can be directly placed into empty place in the barrier buffer.
-On the contrary, the promoted entry replaces the least frequently used (LFU) entry that is bounded by blue box in the figure; hence, {\it FreqCntr} is required for the replacement policy, as in practical online detector (PAD) \cite{PAD}.
-On the other hand, the data of the LFU entry is sent back to the media controller for writing back the dirty data, and the information of the LFU entry is demoted to the entry of the main table where the promoted entry has been placed.
+As shown in Figure~\ref{fig-IMDB}(a), the green-boxed entry in the main table contains the data frequently exposed to 1-to-0 flips.
+It is invalidated and \textit{promoted} to the barrier buffer when \textit{RewriteCntr} updates (i.e., rewrite occurs in the main table).
+The barrier buffer inherits the address and \textit{RewriteCntr} information from the main table.
+If the barrier buffer is not full, the promoted entry can be directly placed in the barrier buffer.
+After several entry promotions (i.e., rewrite operations) from the main table, the barrier buffer would become full.
+At this moment, the promoted entry (from the main table) replaces the least frequently used (LFU) entry that is bounded by the blue box in Figure~\ref{fig-IMDB} (a).
+For this reason, \textit{FreqCntr} is required for the replacement policy, as in \cite{PAD}.
+The LFU entry data are then sent back to the media controller for writing back the dirty data, and this information is demoted to the main table.
+Because the demoted addresses have been WDE aggressors before, the number of rewrites is reserved in \textit{RewriteCntr}. \textit{RewriteCntr} provides historical information with which to obtain a reasonable victim candidate in the main table (explained in Section~\ref{S4.1}).
+Please note that the 8-bit of \textit{RewriteCntr} is a generously selected bit width to prevent overflow based on our experiments.

-As a result, the barrier buffer only stores the frequently flipped data; hence, it can further reduce WDEs.
-Since the barrier buffer can function concurrently with the main table, the latency can be hidden.
-The sensitivity analysis of the number of entries would be shown in Section~\ref{S6}.
+To implement the barrier buffer, a dual-port CAM-based SRAM and a dual-port SRAM are employed for \textit{Row \& Col} and \textit{data \& RewriteCntr \& \it FreqCntr}, respectively.
+The energy consumption is negligible, because only a small number of entries in the barrier buffer are necessary to provide high WDE mitigation performance, as shown in Section~\ref{S6.7.3}.
+The sensitivity analysis of the number of entries will be shown in Section~\ref{S6.5}.